rjfarmer/mesaplot/README.md

 ````python
 plotKip()
 ````
-Plots a Kippehan diagram for the star from the history data, requires the history data has mixing_regions and burn_regions.
+Plots a Kippenhan diagram for the star from the history data, requires the history data has mixing_regions and burn_regions.
 Mixing regions shown with same colours as MESA.
 ````python
 reloadHistory=False #Whether to reload the history file